 “And when at Night — Our good Day done–/ I guard My Master’s Head–/ ‘Tis better than the Eider-Duck’s/ Deep Pillow– to have shared–”

 “Enough!” shouted Ms. Fadel.
 “Okay, so some publishing people made a mistake in 1929, in Londonia.
-Between the banning of Lady Chatterley’s Lover and The House at Pooh Corner blowing minds people were fagged out.
-Many never recovered from the loss of unregulated laudanum.
-We can forgive them for their reckless disregard of one of the greatest poets of the English language, but for the love of God after 87 years of misprint after misprint could we just fix it?!”
+Between the banning of Lady Chatterley’s Lover and The House at Pooh Corner, people were fagged out.
+Minds were blown.
+Understand?
+And has anybody yet recovered from the loss of unregulated laudanum?
+We can forgive the reckless disregard of one of the greatest poets of the English language, but for the love of God after 87 years of misprint after misprint could we just fix it?!”